-A popular medium-large ornamental tree, the American sweetgum is distinguished by its distinctive leaves and burr-ball fruit.
+A popular medium-large ornamental tree, the Sweetgum is distinguished by its distinctive leaves and burr-ball fruit.

 This tree is eligible for a $100 Tree Rebate.